-The basic requirement of the consumer electronics industry per se, is technology.
+The basic requirement of the consumer electronics industry per se is technology.
 And that, my friend, has evolved quicker than air depressions in the last decade.

 Since the concept of ‘Smart’ wormed into our lives, almost everything on the planet seems to be craving for a few sensors being installed into them.
 We begun with our phones, moved on to wearables, and now the whole appliance market stances cruel competition.
 Televisions have transformed into smart televisions and provide for internet surfing along with entertaining.
 There are smart washing machines and smart lights.

 Connectivity has sort of revolutionized the way we have been treating our home appliances.
-Talks about smart home by Apple spurred a lot of interest across the globe and now, almost every brand concerned with the littlest stuff needful in a smart home, has sprung into action.
+Talks about the smart home by Apple spurred a lot of interest across the globe and now, almost every brand concerned with the littlest stuff needful in a smart home has sprung into action.
 As such, players who would decide to stay old-school, would lose the game.

 Better designs and more sophisticated User Experience

 Along with a robust internal technological backbone, every brand is coming up with products that are more attractive to look at, an array of features that could not have been simpler to operate and a keen filtering of art combos that would match the ethnic taste of the targeted buyer market.
 We have seen the beauty of LG’s new kitchen appliance range, and it’s very new OLED television range.
-With that and a lot more, LG intends to become one of the majors in smart home.
+With that and a lot more, LG intends to become one of the majors in the smart home.

 Looks matter.
 Any business that ignore the importance of touch and feel, seems to be getting to a wrong trail.